Mute124/Atlas/docs/overview.md

 ![Game Engine Application Flow Chart](flowchart.png "Techstorm's high level flow chart")

-<<<<<<< HEAD
 ### File System Architecture {#file-system-architecture}

 ---

 >**The design of the file system will cause errors if it is used improperly.
 As a result, it is highly encouraged that this is read very carefully. **

 As of now, the file system works by recursively searching the "game" folder in the root directory (Techstorm-v5).
 The folder will contain the "assets" and "data" sub-directories, wherein you will put assets and data files.
 Any file that is within the search area will be registered.
-For a detailed analysis of how it works, please see \ref detailed-file-registry.
+Another piece of important information is that the **filesystem is sandboxed**.
+As of version 0.0.3, the only directory that is accessible is the *game* directory within the root directory.
+This is a safety feature that protects against malicious mods.
+Furthermore, this reduces the need to have long strings that lead to a specific path.

 When it comes to file loading, the **extension matters**.
 This is because the \ref FileSystemRegistry loads files based on the loading function assigned to the extension.
 For this reason, when getting the file, you must have the filename along with the extension or just the extension (highly discouraged, see \ref why-not-extensions).
 For this example, \c ExampleFile.txt will be used to represent a file.
 In order to get a file, please see below: